Requested this week

 Unlike home equity loans, which usually have loan minimums of $10,000 to $25,000, personal loans have minimums as low as $1,000 to $2,000, so you can borrow only what you need for your project.

-Most lenders have a loan maximum of $35,000, which is more than enough to finance even big-ticket landscaping projects like a high-tech outdoor kitchen and dining area.
+Most lending partners have a loan maximum of $35,000, which is more than enough to finance even big-ticket landscaping projects like a high-tech outdoor kitchen and dining area.

 Although interest rates are a bit higher than with secured loans, personal loans have shorter terms, usually between three and seven years, meaning the overall cost of the loan is lower.
 Plus, there are no expensive upfront costs when you apply for your loan.